Meet the Faculty

 Her research interests include risk sciences, emergency preparedness, occupational and environmental health and safety, and community education.
 She is currently the Central Chapter Director of the Illinois Environmental Health Association.

-Lenore is also a fourth degree black belt and Aikido instructor.
+Lenore is also a fifth degree black belt and Aikido instructor.